miaomiao1205/xir_BDUMDR/README.md

 ## 5. Train and EvaluationEnvironment <a name="train-and-evaluation"></a>

 **Tevatron installation**
 We use the [tevatron](https://github.com/texttron/tevatron/tree/tevatron-v1) tool for DMDR training.
-Run the following command for a quick tevatron installation
+Run the following command for a quick tevatron installation.

 ```bash
 cd src/tevatron